AsadullahFarooqi/portfolio/content/pages/experience.md

 ## Software Engineer
 **[Punch Group](https://www.punch.cool/), Lahore**  *Dec 2019 - Present*
-- I write Data APIs which asynchronously fetch from a source and update destination.
+- I work backend Data APIs which asynchronously fetch from a source and update destination.
+- I also work on frontend like ReactJS and NextJS work.
 - Scrape data from multiple sources and running some filtration and analysis on them.
-- The Tech stack I use in my daily work is Python, Shopify, Scraping etc.
+- The Tech stack I use in my daily work is Python, ReactJS, NextJS, Flask, Git.

 ## Software Engineer
 **[Maher Inc](https://www.linkedin.com/company/maher-inc/about/), Lahore**  *Jan 2019 - Mar 2019*